Five Mile Ride

 Turn left onto 360 and follow to the Town of Tellico Plains and Hwy 165.
-Warning drain body and refill bike in Tellico Plains as Hwy 165 is the Skyway and there are no facilities for the next 45 miles until you get to Robbinsville N.C.
+Warning: Drain your body and refill your bike in Tellico Plains as Hwy 165 is the Skyway and there are no facilities for the next 45 miles until you get to Robbinsville N.C.

 In Robbinsville turn north on Hwy 129 and follow it to the Foothills Pkwy and return.